fairlearn/fairlearn/docs/user_guide/assessment.rst

 Customize Plots: :code:`kind`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 There are different types of charts (e.g. pie, bar, line) which can be defined by the `kind`
 argument.
-Here is an example of a bar chart.
+Here is an example of a pie chart.

 .. literalinclude:: ../auto_examples/plot_quickstart.py
     :language: python